AJarombek/hadoop-prototypes/mapreduce/runninglocation/README.md

 ### Overview

-Root directory of the MapReduce Java/Gradle project.
+Root directory of the MapReduce Java/Gradle project for computing the total miles run at each location.

 ### Files